 Why is Agriculture Important?

 Agriculture plays an important role in the US and all over the world.
-In fact, it may just be the single most important industry in the world.
+It may just be the single most important industry in the world.
 It covers not only food crops but also livestock.
-Due to agriculture, the world has a steady supply of fabrics, food, and other materials used in just about every other industry.
+Due to agriculture, the world has a steady supply of fabrics, food, and other materials in almost every other industry.

 The same goes for all of the fabrics you see.
 Either fabric is made from plants grown by farmers or from animal hair and skin that ranchers produce.
 Without agriculture, we would lack both food and fabrics that help us in our daily lives.

 It also plays a big role in the economy.
 In the US alone, agriculture accounts for more than 1 trillion dollars of the GDP.
 In addition to direct finance, the agriculture industry generates more than 23 million jobs in the United States alone.
-The agriculture field also plays a big role in each nation’s health and the world as a whole.
+Agriculture also plays a big role in each nation’s health and the world.

 One of the most commonly grown plants, for example, is Alfalfa.
-This little crop is rich in nutrients and minerals that it is the main food source for most livestock.
+This little crop is rich in nutrients and minerals and is the main food source for most livestock.

 Humans also consume it due to its health benefits and its pleasing taste.
-There are hundreds of plants and fruits cultivated in the agriculture sector used to help maintain communities and the animals within.
+Hundreds of plants and fruits are cultivated in agriculture to help maintain communities and the animals within.

 With a huge shift towards renewable sources of energy, agriculture has further increased in importance.
-Ethanol, which is one of the main types of biofuel, is derived from corn.
+Ethanol, one of the main types of biofuel, is derived from corn.

 Other biofuels are sourced from algae and other organic cultivated by the agriculture industry.
-Although agriculture is one of the biggest contributors to greenhouse emissions, it is also one of the biggest contributors of energy that is helping to reduce emissions and break the dependence of the world on fossil fuels.
+Although agriculture is one of the biggest contributors to greenhouse emissions, it is also one of the biggest contributors to energy, helping to reduce emissions and break the world’s dependence on fossil fuels.